-I am coach of “The Heart Throbs” this year, a group of 10 individuals who come to the program with a common goal of reducing body fat and learning to practice habits and behaviors that will keep them healthy and fit throughout their lifetimes.
+I coached a great group of 10 individuals who called themselves “The Heart Throbs” in a previous season of SITWI.
+They came to the program with a common goal of reducing body fat and learning to practice habits and behaviors that will keep them healthy and fit throughout their lifetimes.
 They came to the right place!
 But why the name Heart Throbs, you ask?
 Other than being a pretty good-looking group, over half of the people in the group have dealt with or are dealing with a heart issue and have overcome that obstacle to continue to fight and become the individual they want to be.

 Stories from the Team